It all began with a need.

 In 2018, several families asked Angie Benner, an experienced teacher, tutor, and learning specialist, to help them educate their children more fully.
 All were bright children whose needs were not being met in conventional schools.
-Most of them required additional tutoring outside of school, and failure to thrive in a conventional setting was impacting their self-esteem and the lives of their families as well.
+Failure to thrive in a conventional setting was impacting their self-esteem and the lives of their families as well.

 After many prayers, meetings, and planning, Hope United Academy was born.